Newspaper Article 1978 – Hospital history could have been quite different

 All things being equal, The Fallen Soldiers’ Memorial Hospital, Hastings, could this Anzac Day, have been celebrating its 75th anniversary instead of its 50th; might have been known as the Seddon Memorial Hospital; and might have been situated in the Havelock hills.

-Had the Hawke’s Bay Hospital Trustees (Napier) – the original title of the Hawke’s Bay Hospital Board – looked favourably at a suggestion from the Seddon Memorial Committee in 1906, Hastings its might have had their cottage hospital early in the century and been spared the expense – and sometimes discomfort and delay – of a journey to Napier.
+Had the Hawke’s Bay Hospital Trustees (Napier) – the original title of the Hawke’s Bay Hospital Board – looked favourably at a suggestion from the Seddon Memorial Committee in 1906, Hastings might have had their cottage hospital early in the century and been spared the expense – and sometimes discomfort and delay – of a journey to Napier.

 Minutes of the trustees’ meeting in September 1906 report “a discussion on probable cost of maintenance was held”.
 The chairman said a hospital at Hastings would have as many patients as the one at Waipukurau and the latter had cost $5564!

-In its wisdom the trustees “did not view favourably the suggestion” but agreed to consider a suggestion that it “upkeep a cottage hospital if the Hastings committee could collect sufficient money to build and equip one.
+In its wisdom the trustees “did not view favourably the suggestion” but agreed to consider a suggestion that it “upkeep a cottage hospital if the Hastings committee could collect sufficient money to build and equip one.”

 The trustees did however, by a narrow majority, support a move to establish a district nursing service in Hastings.